 - Ensure that the Harvard Library has instilled across the libraries the responsible management of critical research information for constituents.

-- Brenda Bernier, James Needham Chief Conservator and Head of Weissman Preservation Center, Preservation, Conservation and Digital Imaging
+- Brenda Bernier, co-chair, James Needham Chief Conservator and Head of Weissman Preservation Center, Preservation, Conservation and Digital Imaging

 - Sarah Demb, Senior Records Manager/Archivist, Harvard University Archives